 Every settlement is different, and every plaintiff might have different wants and needs.
 To determine whether you are getting a good settlement, consider the following factors that might be implicated in your settlement negotiations.
 Review these factors with your attorney to get an idea of what your settlement should be worth.

-One of the main driving forces behind your potential settlement is your compensatory damages.
-These damages reflect the economic and non-economic injuries you would claim in a lawsuit.
+One of the main driving forces behind your potential settlement is your economic damages.
+These damages reflect the financial losses you would claim in a lawsuit.
 Knowing these damages’ worth might give you a jumping-off point for settlement negotiations.

-If you know your accident and injuries left you with very high economic costs and deep emotional distress, your attorney can help you argue for a higher settlement.
+If you know your accident and injuries left you with very high economic costs, your attorney can help you argue for a higher settlement.
 A lower settlement in this situation would not be good and should be rejected.
 Brain injuries tend to be severe and require costly, long-term medical care.
-They also tend to leave victims very deeply distressed.
 As such, a good settlement will likely be on the higher side.

 Duration of Your Brain Injury